Focus on barrier papers

 Which legal requirements play a role in this area (e.g. special safety in the case of direct food contact, EU regulations to increase recyclable packaging)?

 The legal requirements are a central guideline for us in the development of paper-based solutions, and we strictly adhere to them.
 In the field of food packaging, for example, our barrier papers must always be suitable for direct food contact.
 In addition, all materials entering our production facilities must be approved for direct food contact.
-We have to prove this suitability and declare it accordingly.
+We have to prove this suitability and declare compliance accordingly.
 Since we cannot always provide this evidence ourselves, we work with external test laboratories that check food safety and issue us with the necessary certificates.
 Our customers demand these documents from us.

 When new legal requirements, such as those to increase the recyclability of packaging, come into force, we naturally comply with them.
 Basically, our goal at Sappi is to ensure that packaging made from our papers is recyclable at the end of its life cycle.
 At the same time, the specific needs of our customers are always decisive for us.